VanderpoelLiam/liamvanderpoel.com/content/reference/prompt-optimization-dspy/index.md

 The above proposer program will use an LM decide which of the input fields are relevant to include in the output proposed instruction.
 We can also do this explicitly by only providing a random subset of the input fields.
 By default, it seems that the [propose_instructions function](https://github.com/stanfordnlp/dspy/blob/main/dspy/teleprompt/mipro_optimizer_v2.py#L416) generates diverse instructions by:

 1. Randomly picking a tip
-2. Randomly including previous instructions
+2. Randomly including previously generated instructions
-3. Temperature is non-zero
+3. Using a non-zero temperature

 The tips mentioned in the [paper in appendix C.2](https://arxiv.org/pdf/2406.11695) are: